Mohyoo/Gemini-Py-CLI/README.md

 3. Run the script again: `python gemini.py`

 #### 3) Usage:
-1. Type 'quit' or 'exit' to quit.
+1. Press 'Ctrl-Space' to add a new line to your prompt.
-2. Press 'Ctrl-C' to cancel a prompt, stop a response, or quit the program.
+2. Press 'Ctrl-C' to clear/cancel a prompt, stop a response, or quit the program.
-3. Press 'Ctrl-Space' to add a new line to your prompt.
+3. Type 'quit' or 'exit' to leave.
-5. Type 'help' for more details (It's not too long, just 1 min reading).
+4. Type 'help' for more details (It's not too long, just 1 min reading).

 #### 4) Limitations:
 1. Tables with many columns will appear chaotic.